 - Very compact

 - Easy to use milk frother

 - Extra cost mostly for looks, not functionality

 - Milk wand not ideal for experienced users

 It looks like a more premium machine than the EC155 thanks to a lot more stainless steel and a little less plastic.
-However, it is nearly identical in terms of features, everything just feels a bit more solid and a bit easier.
+However, it is nearly identical in terms of features but everything just feels a bit more solid and a bit easier.

 That said, the inner workings are the same, so your brewing experience won’t be drastically improved for the little extra investment.
 What it does feature is a 2-level cup holder to accommodate taller cups, just not tall travel mugs.